-2. Maximize recurring revenue with automatic payments.
+2. Maximize recurring revenue with automatic payments

-3. For big projects, request down payments to reduce risk and improve cash flow.
+3. For big projects, request down payments to reduce risk and improve cash flow

-When a project requires a lot of work or you’ll need to spend a lot on products, collect a down payment to help cover the cost and protect against the risk of getting stuck with the full liability.
+When a project requires a lot of work, or you’ll need to spend a lot on products, collect a down payment to help cover the cost and protect against the risk of getting stuck with the full liability.

 Tip: ConnectWise enables you to create special invoices for down payments on projects.

-Mistakes on invoices can damage customer trust, or at the very least, cause customer frustration when they either overpay or are sent an additional bill.
+Mistakes on invoices can damage customer trust, or at the very least, cause customer frustration when they either overpay or receive an additional bill.

 Tip: In ConnectWise, use automated routing rules in combination with status updates to ensure service managers, project managers, and account managers approve invoices before delivery.